Deep Long-Tailed Learning: A Survey: Acknowledgements

 { }

-\begin{IEEEbiography}[{ }]{Yifan Zhang} is working toward the Ph.D. degree in the School of Computing, National University of Singapore.
-He received the M.E. degree from South China University of Technology in 2020.
-His research interests are broadly in machine learning, now with high self-motivation to solve generalization problems of deep neural networks.
-He has published papers in top venues, including NeurIPS, SIGKDD, ICML, IJCAI, TIP, and TKDE.
-He has been invited as a PC member or reviewer for top international conferences and journals, including CVPR, NeurIPS, ICML, ICLR, AAAI, TIP, IJCV, and TNNLS. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yifan Zhang} is working toward the Ph.D. degree in computer science at National University of Singapore.
+His research interests are broadly in machine learning, now with high self-motivation to solve domain shifts problems for deep learning.
+He has published papers in top venues, including NeurIPS, ICML, ICLR, SIGKDD, ECCV, IJCAI, TPAMI, TIP, and TKDE.
+He has been invited as a reviewer for top-tier conferences and journals, including NeurIPS, ICML, ICLR, CVPR, ECCV, AAAI, IJCAI, TPAMI, TIP, IJCV, and JMLR. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Bingyi Kang} got his Ph.D degree in Electronic and Computer Engineering from National University of Singapore.
+\begin{IEEEbiography}[{ }]{Bingyi Kang} is currently a research scientist at TikTok.
+Before joining TikTok, got his Ph.D degree in Electronic and Computer Engineering from National University of Singapore.
 He received his B.E. degree in automation from Zhejiang University, Hangzhou, Zhejiang in 2016.
 His current research interest focuses on sample-efficient learning and reinforcement learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Bryan Hooi} is an Assistant Professor in the Computer Science Department and the Institute of Data Science in National University of Singapore.
+\begin{IEEEbiography}[{ }]{Bryan Hooi} is an assistant professor in the School of Computing and the Institute of Data Science in National University of Singapore.
 He received his PhD degree in Machine Learning from Carnegie Mellon University, USA in 2019.
-His research interests include machine learning on graph-structured data, robustness and novelty detection, and spatiotemporal data mining.
-His work aims to develop efficient and practical data mining algorithms, with applications including fraud detection, online commerce, and automatic monitoring of medical, industrial, weather and environmental sensor data. \end{IEEEbiography}
+His research interests include methods for learning from graphs and other complex or multimodal datasets, with the goal of developing efficient and practical approaches for applications such as the detection of anomalies or malicious behavior, and automatic monitoring of medical, traffic, and environmental sensor data. \end{IEEEbiography}